Types of Bleeding Disorders and Factor Deficiencies

 The Symptoms of Factor XIII Deficiency

-Bleeding from the umbilical stump after birth has been reported.
-Severe patients experience severe bruising, prolonged bleeding after injury, and bleeding that is delayed for several hours or days after trauma.
-Bleeding into the brain, a life-threatening condition, can occur spontaneously without injury to the head.
+Bleeding from the umbilical stump after birth was reported.
+Patients can experience bruising, muscle bleeds and delayed bleeding after surgery.
+Bleeding into the brain, a life threatening condition, can occur spontaneously.

 Factor XIII Deficiency.
 National Hemophilia Foundation website. https://www.hemophilia.org/Bleeding-Disorders/Types-of-Bleeding-Disorders/Other-Factor-Deficiencies/Factor-XIII.
 Accessed January 26, 2017.